James-Ansley/slidev-theme-lecture-slides/README.md

 ## Components

+Providing the metadata field `pageNumber: false` will disable Page numbers for a page.

 A `<PageNumber/>` component has been provided that will add page numbers to the bottom right of pages.
 Currently, page numbers are only included on default layouts.
 If you want page numbers on a non-default layout, just include